willstott101/GimpFormats/documentation/reference/gimpformats/GimpLayer.md

 Decode a byte buffer.

 Steps:
-Create a new IO buffer (array of binary values)
+Create a new IO buffer
 Grab attributes as outlined in the spec
 List of properties
 Get the image hierarchy and mask pointers